0xLuigi/sql-data-detective/README.md

 - Database Engine: SQL.js (A powerful port of SQLite to WebAssembly, enabling the entire database engine to run securely client-side in the browser.)<br>
 - Security: 100% Client-Side / Offline.
 Your database file never leaves your computer.

+## 🚀 Key Features

+- Offline Functionality: Runs completely in the browser using SQL.js (WebAssembly), ensuring data privacy.
+Your file never leaves your computer.
+- Advanced Search: Search for keywords across all data, including a sophisticated attempt to decode and search within BLOB fields.
+- BLOB Viewer: Dedicated viewer for binary data, supporting Hex view, UTF-8 text conversion, copying, and downloading the raw .bin file.
+- i18n Support: Available in Slovak, English, Italian, and German.
+- UX: Dark/Light mode toggle and saved query management.

 ## 💖 Support the Project